zhqu1148980644/TMP/leetcode/47-Permutations-II.md

 - The difference with problems 46: Contain duplicates.
 - In general, use sort can remove duplicate permutation.
-- In a for loop in backtrack, we can only use each unused unique number once.
+- In a for loop in backtrack, we can only use each unique number once.

 1. #### backtracking with hashset